rickubo/node-red-tweet-monitor/README.md

 1. if you are monitoring your own twitter account, post a tweet.

 2. open the dashbord at http://myproject.mybluemix.net/dashboard url.
-Remind to replace "myproject by your project name.
+Remind to replace "myproject" by your project name.

 3. check it out, and have fun!!